dadoonet/elasticsearch-beyonder/src/main/documentation/README.md

 ```

 This last parameter is known as `force`.
 It removes any existing index which is managed by Beyonder.
-It is super useful for integration testing but it is **super dangerous** in production.
+It is super useful for integration testing, but it is **super dangerous** in production.

 For the record, when your cluster is secured, you can use for example the
 [Basic Authentication](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/_basic_authentication.html):